Tom Griffin (baseball): Career

-Griffin was selected in the 1st round (4th overall) in the 1966 January Regular Baseball Draft by the Houston Astros out of Grant High School (Los Angeles) in California.
+Griffin was selected in the 1st round (4th overall) in the 1966 January Regular Baseball Draft by the Houston Astros out of Grant High School, in Los Angeles, where he was the quarterback on the football team as well as pitching on the baseball team.

-Griffin made his debut on April 10, 1969 against the San Diego Padres.
-He pitched seven innings while striking out eight and walking five and allowing two runs on three hits, but the Padres prevailed 2-0.
-In that season, he would go 11-10 with a 3.54 ERA in 31 games, pitching 188.1 innings while striking out 200 batters and walking 93, with the latter two being highs for Griffin.
+Griffin made his debut on April 10, 1969, against the San Diego Padres.
+He pitched seven innings while striking out eight and walking five and allowing two runs on three hits, but the Padres prevailed 2–0.
+In that season, he would go 11–10 with a 3.54 ERA in 31 games, pitching 188.1 innings while striking out 200 batters and walking 93, with the latter two being highs for Griffin.
 Two additional pitchers in Larry Dierker and Don Wilson joined him in having at least 200 strikeouts, the second team to ever have three 200+ strikeout pitchers.
-It took the final start of the year for Griffin to reach the 200 plateau, which he did with his sixth strikeout of the September 28th game against the Cincinnati Reds, doing so against Woody Woodward in the sixth in a 4-1 loss.
+It took the final start of the year for Griffin to reach the 200 plateau, which he did with his sixth strikeout of the September 28th game against the Cincinnati Reds, doing so against Woody Woodward in the sixth in a 4–1 loss.
 He led the league in strikeouts per nine innings with 9.6.

 He would regress significantly in the next few seasons.
-In 1970, he pitched in 23 games while having a 3-13 record with a 5.74 ERA in 111.1 innings, having 72 walks and strikeouts and 13 wild pitches (6th in the National League).
-The next year, he appeared in just 10 games, going 0-6 with a 4.78 ERA in 37.2 innings while having 20 walks and 29 strikeouts.
-He was shifted to appearing in the middle of games for 1972, appearing in 39 games while starting just five, and he went 5-4 with 3 saves on a 3.24 ERA in 94.1 innings while having 38 walks and 83 strikeouts.
+In 1970, he pitched in 23 games while having a 3–13 record with a 5.74 ERA in 111.1 innings, having 72 walks and strikeouts and 13 wild pitches (6th in the National League).
+The next year, he appeared in just 10 games, going 0–6 with a 4.78 ERA in 37.2 innings while having 20 walks and 29 strikeouts.
+He was shifted to appearing in the middle of games for 1972, appearing in 39 games while starting just five, and he went 5–4 with 3 saves on a 3.24 ERA in 94.1 innings while having 38 walks and 83 strikeouts.

 1974 indicated a last flickering of growth.
-He went 14-10 with a 3.54 ERA in 34 games (all starts) in 211 innings with a career-high eight complete games.
+He went 14–10 with a 3.54 ERA in 34 games (all starts) in 211 innings with a career-high eight complete games.
 He struck out 110 batters and walked 89 (both peaks that would never be that high in his remaining eight years).
 He was 8th in shutouts with three while 5th in wild pitches with 11 and 3rd in errors with 8th.
 On May 7, 1974, Griffin threw a one-hitter against the Pittsburgh Pirates.
-He allowed one hit while allowing a run to score on three errors in the field (including a balk), but the Astros won 2-1.
+He allowed one hit while allowing a run to score on three errors in the field (including a balk), but the Astros won 2–1.